Kingsford-Group/glitter/README.md

 Things to do:

-1. Typeset += for blocks that are concatenated to other blocks
-2. Output `/*line file:n*/` comments in tangle
+1. Output `/*line file:n*/` comments in tangle
-3. Indexing, primarily the ability to index terms appearing in code blocks.
+2. Indexing, primarily the ability to index terms appearing in code blocks.
 Perhaps use `@` to label a word for indexing?
 Or figure out a way to use go ast to find terms.
-4. Cross-referencing (i.e. “code is used in …” or forward page references.
+3. Cross-referencing (i.e. “code is used in …” or forward page references.
 Ideally leveraging LaTeX’s facilities.)
-5. Table of important blocks (Codeblocks that follow @≡ ?)
-6. Options to handle some go-specific things:
+4. Options to handle some go-specific things:
    1. automatic insertion of `package` statements?
 [Might not be worth it.]
    2. conversion of text blocks to documentation comments, or `doc.go` files?
-7. Support for partial code references a la CWEB `<<A long block name is…>>` [May add too much uncertainty and room for errors.]
+5. Support for partial code references a la CWEB `<<A long block name is…>>` [May add too much uncertainty and room for errors.]
-8. Performance enhancements?
+6. Performance enhancements?
 For example, memoizing the substituted blocks (rather than re-expanding on every use)

+<<Code block name>>+≡     ▴page ▾page

+\label{glXXX:n}